Inventory Turns as Decisive Competitive Edge

 The impact of visual models on social construction

-Speaker Bio Don Greer is a methodologist and facilitator focused on enhancing organizational performance by addressing challenges within sociotechnical systems.
+Don Greer is a methodologist and facilitator focused on enhancing organizational performance by addressing challenges within sociotechnical systems.
 He applies systems thinking and dynamic modeling to diagnose root causes and design interventions, as demonstrated in his work on U.S. Air Force program disconnects and developing a buffalo herd management model that illuminated complex interdependencies.
 His expertise lies in translating these insights into actionable strategies, facilitating collaboration, and guiding organizations through the implementation of robust solutions to achieve breakthrough results.

 Don Greer